 High Pass Challenge — Aug.
 12, 2019 Breathtaking 114-mile ride through the Gifford Pinchot Wilderness Area, including the Mt.
 St. Helens National Volcanic Monument; 7,500-foot elevation gain.
 Starts in Packwood.
 Sponsored by Cascade Bicycle Club. #

-Bicycle Sundays: Seattle — 2019 TBA Lake Washington Boulevard closed to vehicular traffic from 10 a.m. to 6 p.m. between Mount Baker Beach and Seward Park.
+Bicycle Sundays: Seattle — Aug.
+11 and 18, 2019 Lake Washington Boulevard closed to vehicular traffic from 10 a.m. to 6 p.m. between Mount Baker Beach and Seward Park.

 Spokane Summer Parkways — Ongoing.
 Howard Street from Riverfront Park to Corbin Park will be closed to all motor-vehicle traffic for Spokane’s version of Ciclovia.
 (See also The Spokesman-Review, Feb.
 14.)

-Tour de Lentil — August 16 or 17, 2019 (See Lentil Festival home page for date) The ride held in conjunction with the National Lentil Festival features metric and half-metric bike routes.
+Tour de Lentil — No ride in 2019 (See Lentil Festival home page for date) The ride held in conjunction with the National Lentil Festival features metric and half-metric bike routes.
 Leaves from Pullman City Park and winds through the rolling Palouse terrain of eastern Washington.
 Benefits Washington State University Cycling Club..

 Tour de Whidbey — Aug.
 17, 2019The bike ride features mileage options of 30, 40, 50 or 100 miles, as well as a flat 10-mile route for beginners.
 Rides start at either Greenbank Farm or Coupeville Middle/High School.
 Well-stocked rest stops are located about every 15 miles.
 Proceeds will go toward purchase of a new MRI for the Whidbey General Hospital.#